Laptop Program: Frequently Asked Questions

 What are the costs of this program?

-- The laptop program is for full-time, matriculating undergraduate students and Masters of Architecture students only and the cost is included in tuition.
+- Although not directly related to your laptop Wentworth has implemented a semester-based Technology Fee.
+This fee covers all aspects of technology delivered to students and can be learned about via the academic catalog.
 There are no additional fees, except in cases where damage which is not covered under the manufacturer's warranty has occurred to your laptop, or your laptop was lost or stolen.

 What if I want a different model laptop?